HaykTarkhanyan/Learning_fair_representations/README.md

 </ol>

 I tried to write implementation that would be easy to understand cause implemetations above where quite bad to be honest here is a first line of code from original implemenation
 * Warning: Code below is pretty bad, proceed w/ caution.
-Hope to refactor in the next 5 years.*
+Hope to refactor in the next 5 years.

 Best of luck,
 - Hayk
-"""

 Date finished - 20.08.2020
-"""